SuperOfficeDocs/superoffice-docs/user-guide/en/license/screen/index.md

 ### Database

-Shows the database owner, serial number and type, which are specified on installation.
-It also shows whether it is a central database or a satellite database, for example.
-You can also see the next expiry date and the name of the user currently logged in.
+Shows the database owner, serial number, and type, which are specified on installation.
+It also shows if it is a central database or a satellite database.
+You can see the next expiry date and the name of the user currently logged in.

 ### Metered services